 I was born and lived in a town outside of Norwich, Norfolk, UK.
-However, because of my husband's work, we moved over 20 years ago.
-I now live not far from Southend-on-Sea, right at the bottom of Essex.
+However, because of my husband's work, we relocated and I now live not far from Southend-on-Sea, right at the bottom of Essex.
 However, we still have family and lifelong friends in Norfolk so make regular trips back.

 I've always stitched...
 I can't remember a time when I didn't do it.
 And having researched family history, I've discovered my Great Great Grandmother left very rural Norfolk to go to London to stitch crinolines, so stitching is in the blood.